-After more than 9 months of observation and getting more acquainted with my Chinese life, I have to say that the customs and habits in China are pretty fascinating.
+After 10 months of observation and getting more acquainted with my Chinese life, I have to say that the customs and habits in China are pretty fascinating.
 Especially the behaviour towards the digital world.

 Here’s a list of 10 random facts about China that strike me the most.

 #FACT 1: CHINESE PEOPLE LIVE IN A DIGITAL WORLD